Torches

 Goss Torch for B Acetylene Tanks

-A torch is simply (or not) a tool for controlling gas and air/oxygen, to heat or solder metal.
-Each gas has a torch that is specifically designed to work with that gas.
-Occasionally, torches can work with different gases but, you better be danged sure you’ve got the right torch for the right gas!
+A torch is a tool for controlling gas and air/oxygen to heat or solder metal.
+Each gas has a torch specifically designed to work with that gas.
+Torches can occasionally work with different gases, but you better be sure you’ve got the right torch for the right gas—especially with acetylene!

 Torches have interchangeable tips (usually) that can be utilized for different applications and heat.
-Small tips produce, obviously, smaller flames and less heat, larger tips, produce larger flames.
+Small tips produce smaller flames and less heat; larger tips produce larger flames.

 Note: There is a huge difference in the amount of heat generated by what the gas is mixed with.
-Air, one element that is mixed with gas, is the ambient air surrounding you and your torch.
-Oxygen is the stuff that comes in a bottle, tank, or generator.
-We, humans, have a tendency to interchange the meaning of air and oxygen but, in soldering (and a million other things), they ARE NOT THE SAME THING.
+Air/gas is a torch that mixes air with the gas in the torch handle.
+Oxygen/gas is the stuff that comes from a bottle, tank, canister, or generator.
+We humans tend to interchange the meaning of air and oxygen, but in soldering (and a million other things), they ARE NOT THE SAME THING.
 This is very important to remember when learning about and using torches.

 Gases Used in Jewelry Making